nigel-solthrive/solthrive-catalog/README.md

 This repo is the foundation for SolThrive’s long-term catalog infrastructure.
 As the business grows, this documentation and structure will grow with it.

+---

+## 🔧 How to Contribute / Make Changes

+This repo uses a simple and clean workflow:

+### 1. Make updates on the `main` branch
+For now, commits can be made directly to `main`.

+### 2. Follow these commit message rules
+- Use short, clear messages
+- Examples:
+  - `Added Layer 3 spec blueprint`
+  - `Updated catalog index`
+  - `Created duplicate-check script`
+  - `Cleaned docs folder structure`

+### 3. Keep all documentation inside `/docs`
+This ensures future automation and collaborators always know where to look.

+### 4. Keep scripts inside `/scripts`
+All Python, ETL, or processing scripts go here.

+### 5. Do NOT commit:
+- Large CSV files
+- Raw scrape outputs
+- Octoparse exports
+- API keys
+- Local environment files
+(The `.gitignore` already protects you.)

+### 6. For major updates:
+Tag a new version under **Releases** so the automation pipeline can reference specific versions.